Vision & Mission:

 AIWEFA has now realized the urgency of the changing needs of a developing and globalizing society.
 It is intensively engaged in mainstreaming women in these new trajectories.The emerging multiple responsibilities of women call for a faster pace of adjustment with greater awareness of the social, legal, economic and political dimensions using new tools of technology beyond the 3Rs.

-The emphasis on building a scientific temper for improving the quality of life has become even more important today than when AIWEFA started more than eight decades ago.
+The emphasis on building a scientific temper for improving the quality of life has become even more important today than when AIWEFA started more than nine decades ago.
 AIWEFA aspires to demystify scientific knowledge and application of technology through its various educational, skill development, income generation and capacity building projects.

 AIWEFA believes in building partnerships and networking with like minded people and organizations to enlarge the impact and sustain the process.